National Study of Health and Wellbeing

 What is the survey?

-The National Study of Health and Wellbeing (also known as Adult Psychiatric Morbidity Survey) runs every 7 years.
+The National Study of Health and Wellbeing (also known as the Adult Psychiatric Morbidity Survey) runs every 7 years.
 Since 1993, it has been finding out how the everyday stresses, strains and joys affect the health of people living in England.

 Why are we doing this survey?